James Lull: Career

-In 1976 Lull became assistant professor of speech at the University of California, Santa Barbara where he taught for seven years.
-During that time he began a program of ethnographic research in China that led to the publication of China Turned On: Television, Reform, and Resistance.
+In 1976, Lull became assistant professor of speech at the University of California, Santa Barbara, where he taught for seven years.
+During that time, he began a program of ethnographic research in China that led to the publication of China Turned On: Television, Reform, and Resistance.
 Lull maintained a second career in media at KTYD-FM, Santa Barbara, where he was employed as program director and staff announcer until 1983.
-He returned to his undergraduate alma mater, San Jose State University, to direct the Radio-TV-Film Program in 1982, and later transferred into the university's Communication Studies Department, where in 2015 he is emeritus Professor.
-He has also been visiting professor at the University of California, Berkeley, the University of San Francisco, and the University of Pittsburgh’s Semester at Sea Program.
+He returned to his undergraduate alma mater, San Jose State University, to direct the radio-TV-film program in 1982, and later transferred into the university's Communication Studies Department, where as of 2015 he was emeritus professor.
+He has also been visiting professor at the University of California, Berkeley, the University of San Francisco, and the University of Pittsburgh’s Semester at Sea program.

 Lull has been awarded two Fulbright Senior Scholar grants (Catholic University of Rio de Janeiro, Brazil; University of Colima, Mexico) and a Leverhulme Trust grant (Goldsmiths College, University of London).
 He holds honorary doctoral degrees from the University of Helsinki, Finland, and Inca Garcilaso de la Vega University, Peru.
 Lull has taught courses at universities in the People's Republic of China, Brazil, Venezuela, Finland, Denmark, England, Mexico, Chile, Argentina, and Sweden.

 A fluent Spanish speaker, Professor Lull has spent much of his academic career working in Mexico and South America.